 Reading and writing practice worksheets

-Create a fun writing worksheet using the text tool and line graphics.
-Use the Grid & Alignment palette to line up graphics, text, and lines for writing answers.
+Create a fun writing worksheet using text tools and line graphics.
+Use the Alignment palette to line up graphics, text, and lines for writing answers.

 You can also create a worksheet with writing prompts to encourage your student to tell a sequential story.
 Use text, lines, and basic shapes to provide an outline.
 Or get more creative and add comic book elements to your worksheet from the Whimsy section of graphics.

 Browse our millions of stock photos to create a visually engaging worksheet.
-To create a similar worksheet to the one above, zoom in on a section of a photo by using Crop on the Image palette.
+To create a similar worksheet to the one above, zoom in on a section of a photo by using Crop layer on the Image Tools menu.
 Add a secondary puzzle element to your worksheet by scrambling the letters of the animals’ names.

 Go beyond times tables and simple addition/subtraction equations by making visually engaging math worksheets.
 Here are a few ideas to get your numbers running: